 The first of which is Sense's temperature sensor, which monitor's your body's temperature every night you wear the Sense.
 In the morning, you can look at the Fitbit app to see how your temperature increased or decreased from your baseline and exactly how it changed throughout your slumber.
 It's something that works seamlessly in the background without you having to worry about it, and Fitbit hopes that it can help users detect a fever or the start of a new menstrual cycle.
-It's worth noting that Versa 3, Versa 2, Versa, Versa Lite, and Ionic can also show your skin temp variation in that Health Metrics section, though Sense is the only one that gives minute-by-minute readings for a more accurate and detailed view of your body's temp.
+It's worth noting that Versa 3, Versa 2, Versa, Versa Lite, Ionic, Charge 4, and Inspire 2 can also show your skin temp variation in that Health Metrics section, though Sense is the only one that gives minute-by-minute readings for a more accurate and detailed view of your body's temp.

 The second, and perhaps most noteworthy, is the Fitbit Sense's EDA sensor.
 EDA is short for "electrodermal activity," which is how the electrical levels of your skin change throughout the day.
 In addition to being a core component in polygraph tests, EDA can also be used to monitor how your body responds to stress.
 To look at your EDA on Fitbit Sense, all you have to do is open the EDA Scan app, place your hand over the entire front of the watch, and sit still with calming breaths for two minutes.
 After the test is complete, you can indicate how calm or stressed you're feeling and be on with your day.